Tenants union

 Members of the Renters and Housing Union protesting in front of a real estate agency in Melbourne.

-A tenants union, also known as a renters' union or a tenants association, is a group of tenants that collectively organize to improve the conditions of their housing and mutually educate about their rights as renters.
-Groups may also lobby local officials to change housing policies or address homelessness.
+A tenants union, (Note: Also tenant union, tenants' union, or tenant's union.) also known as a renters' union or a tenants association, is an organization where tenants collectively act to improve housing conditions, assert their legal rights, and influence housing policy.
+Groups may organize at the level of a single building, across an entire city or region, or in national and international federations.
+Activities range from negotiating with landlords and filing lawsuits to conducting rent strikes and lobbying legislators.

+Tenant unions are modeled on trade unions: just as workers collectively bargain with employers, tenants collectively confront landlords, though tenants generally lack the statutory collective-bargaining rights that workers have under labor law in most countries.

 Definitions and history

 Definitions

-In 1966, Schwartz and Davis defined a tenant union as "an organization of tenants formed to bargain collectively with their landlord for an agreement defining the parties' mutual obligations.
+The terms tenants union and tenants association are used interchangeably in popular discourse, but scholars have drawn distinctions.
+In 1966, Schwartz and Davis defined a tenant union as "an organization of tenants formed to bargain collectively with their landlord for an agreement defining the parties' mutual obligations."

-In 2024, Baltz defined tenant associations as groups of tenants, generally in the same building or development, who organize to collectively advocate against their landlord, and defined tenant unions as membership-based organizations who collectively organize across properties or geographic regions.
-Tenant associations are often formed in buildings where tenants are agitated over evictions, rent increases, conditions, or treatment.
-They may operate independently in a single building or affiliate with wider tenant unions.
-Tenant unions draw membership from associations and help organize them or provide them support in self-organizing.
+In 2024, Baltz refined this further, distinguishing tenant associations, groups of tenants in a single building who organize against their landlord, from tenant unions, which are membership-based organizations that organize across properties or geographic regions.
+Under this framework, tenant associations often affiliate with broader tenant unions, which help support their self-organizing.
+Tenant councils unite residents in different buildings sharing the same landlord.

 Tenants join tenant unions and associations due to grievances with the landlord such as high rents and poor building maintenance to seek reduced costs and better quality housing.
 Tenant unions are modeled on trade unions, collectively joining tenants against landlords.
-Tenant unions have also joined coalitions with other tenant unions at the city, state, and country level to campaign for more protections.
-Tenant organizers refer to those who seek to help create tenant associations, unions, and campaigns or further their aims.
-They may be tenants in their own building, independent volunteers, or affiliates or employees of tenant unions and campaigns.
+Tenant organizers are individuals who build these organizations.
+They may be tenants themselves, independent volunteers, or paid staff of tenant unions or coalitions.